Idie's Farm

 Jump to Recipe Print Recipe

-One of the most exciting things about bringing home my dairy cow — besides milking her for the first time — was learning how to make homemade raw butter in my own kitchen.
+One of the most exciting things about bringing home my dairy cow, besides milking her for the first time, was learning how to make homemade butter from raw milk in my own kitchen.
 Years before that, the boys and I “churned” store-bought cream in a mason jar as a little science experiment.
-After an hour of shaking, we felt that thump hit the bottom of the jar and suddenly we had real butter in our hands.
-It felt like magic to us at the time and marked the beginning of realizing just how disconnected most of us are from our food.
+After what felt like forever shaking that jar, we finally heard the thump of butter hitting the bottom.
+It felt like magic to us at the time and was one of those little moments that made me realize how disconnected most of us are from our food.

-The truth is, you don’t need a cow or raw milk to make incredible butter at home.
-Store-bought heavy cream works beautifully, and you’ll still get rich, delicious butter in just a few minutes.
-If you love making homemade spreads, try pairing this butter with my Homemade Whipped Honey Butter Recipe or learning how to clarify it into Homemade Ghee (How to Make Clarified Butter) for longer storage and high-heat cooking.
+The truth is, you do not need a cow or raw milk to make incredible butter at home.
+Store-bought heavy cream works beautifully too, and you can still make rich, fresh butter in just a few minutes.
+If you are working through extra raw milk in your kitchen, you may also enjoy learning how to make Homemade Clabber From Raw Milk or How to Make Homemade Yogurt Without a Yogurt Maker.

 Table of Contents